SAPhow/SAP.how/_posts/ewm-basis/2022-04-26-how-to-count-EWM-delivery-items-in-existing-system.md

 ---

-The solution to these problems is the table `/SCWM/DLVCNTRAW`, --- the one that is intended to be used by SAP when they perform audit.
+The solution to these problems is the table `/SCWM/DLVCNTRAW`, --- the one that is intended to be used by SAP when they perform audits.
 The table contains counters for delivery items per warehouse per day, so it is useful for performing all kinds of reports.